tysonlt/AxeFxControl/README.md

 This project was heavily inspired by the [FCBInfinity project](https://github.com/mackatack/FCBInfinity).

 ### Thanks
-* Thanks to unix-guy and AlbertA from the Fractal Forums for helping improve the effect labels - code size reduced by 1k!
+* Thanks to unix-guy and AlbertA from the Fractal Forums for helping improve the effect label code.
 * Thanks to mackatack for the FCBInfinity project.
 Without that code as an early reference, this library would never have gotten off the ground.

 # Documentation